mozilla/learning-networks/clubs/hosting-mozilla-club-in-library/content.md

 Do you have other tips, links, or resources to share?
 Send them to us at teachtheweb@mozillafoundation.org or [join the discussion on teaching in a library in our community forum](https://discourse.webmaker.org/t/hosting-events-mozilla-clubs-in-libraries/581).

-##Why Should Your Mozilla Club Meet in a Library?
+##Why Should You Meet in a Library?

 * 98.0% of libraries offer either formal or informal technology training to patrons
 * 49.3% of libraries offer formal technology training classes in general computer use